hajimashi/test-patterns-workshop/README.md

 3. Checkout `task2` branch (`git checkout task2`)
 4. Open `pl.kraqa.library.Task2Test`
 5. Try to refactor the code to make it more readable

+## Task 2*
+1. Let's imagine our library decided to follow current trends and wants to let people borrow books online
+2. Take a look at `pl.kraqa.library.Order` class
+3. Can you implement pattern learned in the task 2 in this class?